 Give the fat in your diet a makeover

 1. Eliminate trans fat

 - Why?
-This highly inflammatory fat can be avoided by reading ingredient lists.
-Avoid foods that list partially hydrogenated oil in the ingredients
+This highly inflammatory fat can be avoided by reading ingredient lists: look for "partially hydrogenated oil."

 - What?
 Avoid margarine, snack foods, packaged cookies and cakes and fried foods

 - Why?
 Studies have shown that a significant number of MS patients who follow diets very low saturated fats have little or no neurologic deterioration as a result of the progress of the disease